Mortgage Insurance: How It Works, Coverage and Cost

 Mortgage insurance protects lenders from losing money if a borrower defaults on a home loan.
 Learn when PMI is required and how much it costs.

-Escrow accounts can be used for different purposes, but most people encounter them in the real estate context when a mortgage lender collects funds with your monthly house payment and puts them into an escrow account.
+Escrow accounts can be used for different purposes, but most people encounter them when a mortgage lender collects funds for monthly house payments and puts them into an escrow account.
+While escrow accounts are not always required, your lender might recommend one.
+Having an escrow account for taxes and insurance can help you avoid a large, unexpected bill at the end of the year.

 An escrow account works sort of like a savings account, but it’s managed by your mortgage servicer and doesn’t earn interest.
 You can think of an escrow account as a prepayment account used to cover the costs of homeowners insurance, taxes and other fees.

 In most cases, you’ll close escrow on the same day you finalize and close on the home purchase.
-Thus, it might take up to 45 days, in theory, to close escrow.
+According to our research, most escrows close in 30 to 45 days, though some transactions may only take a week.
+The time it takes for your escrow to close will depend on your lender and how complicated your homebuying process is.

 Mortgage insurance protects lenders from losing money if a borrower defaults on a home loan.
 Learn when PMI is required and how much it costs.